*This archive was originally published in 2022

-By contrast, even when you combine all of the accolades among the other five that share this stage with Kane, there are only two awards between them.
-And both belong to Mullen, who won the Lady Byng Memorial Trophy (highest skill and sportsmanship) in 1987 and 1989.
+By contrast, even when you combine all of the accolades among the other five that share this spotlight with Kane, there are only two awards between them.
+Both belong to Mullen, who won the Lady Byng Trophy in 1987 and 1989.

 Let’s recap, just to point out the obvious.
-Kane, alone, has his name etched into five NHL Trophies thanks to his personal achievements.
-Mullen, Modano, Roenick, Tkachuk, and Housely are collectively reflected on two.
+Kane, alone, has his name etched into five NHL Trophies — not including the Stanley Cup, that is — thanks to his personal achievements.
+Mullen, Modano, Roenick, Tkachuk, and Housely are collectively reflected on one, twice.
 Even if Kane stopped playing today, his trophy case is full enough to give all six of these stars reason to stare.

 What Kane Can Accomplish Next

-At this point, given how he continues to evolve in such an ageless manner, is there any reason to doubt how much this 32-year-old has left in his tank?
-With a few more years of term on his current contract with the Blackhawks, and without yet knowing if he’d ever move on to close out his career, some simple math can help assume future trends.
+At this point, given how he continues to evolve in such an ageless manner, is there any reason to doubt how much the 34-year-old has left in his tank?
+Despite the reality that he’s playing through the last year of his current term with the Blackhawks in 2022-23, and without yet knowing if he’d ever move on to close out his career, some simple math can predict his future stats.

-Between the ages of 33-40, Modano maintained a points pace of 0.658 per and averaged 67.71 games played through that span.
-For simplicity’s sake, let’s say that Kane will set an annual standard of 67 games and produce at 0.650 per, moving forward.
+Through Modano’s last seven seasons in the NHL, he maintained a points pace of 0.658 per and averaged 67.71 games played through that span.
+For simplicity’s sake, although aggressively modest in the presumption, let’s say that Kane will set an annual standard of 67 games and produce at 0.650 per moving forward.

-Extrapolating that data, should all pan out as modestly as has been predicted, Kane would add another 381.4 points to his current total of 1,056 by the end of the 2028-29 season.
-Rounding down, he would then end his career with 1,437 through 1,565 games played.
+Extrapolating that data, Kane would add another 304.85 points to his totals by the conclusion of 2028-29.
+Rounding down, he would then end his career with 1,484 through 1,576 games played.

 You may also like:

-As a new era of stars begins to take over this game and make it their own, they have a long way to go to end up in the same conversation as Kane.
-For now, the next time someone attempts to turn this topic into a debate, you can confidently assure them that’s it’s far from being one.
+As a new set of stars begins to take over this game and make it their own, they have a long way to go to end up in the same conversation as Kane.
+For now, the next time someone attempts to turn this topic into a debate, you can confidently assure them that it’s far from being one.